August 14, 2018

 The low-income, Spanish speaking moms LOVED the new Zumba & Wellness Program this fall.
 This class came to fruition because of an intimate dialogue we had with a few of the moms after our mindfulness class last year.
 They informed us that one of the movement classes we were considering – especially Zumba – would be an excellent cultural fit.
-Many of the moms wanted support with physical health, and they don’t have funds to take a class at a gym.
+Many of the moms wanted support with physical health.
+They informed us that they don’t have funds to take a class like Zumba.

-Over 45 moms participated in the Zumba & Wellness Program, focused on boosting physical health, preventing chronic disease, and encouraging playful community connection.
-In fact, they loved it so much, and were so disappointed to hear that the program was going to end after the 10 weeks were complete, that several of them advocated for the Zumba classes to continue.
+Over 45 moms participated in the Zumba & Wellness Program in fall 2017, a program which focused on boosting physical health, preventing chronic disease, and encouraging playful community connection.
+In fact, the moms loved it so much, and were so disappointed to hear that the program was going to end after the 10 weeks were complete, that several of them advocated for the Zumba classes to continue.
 So we sat down, pooled funds together, and realized that with the help of our donors and sponsors, we would be able to ADD the Zumba class as an ongoing class throughout the school year!
 The moms were delighted, and so are we!
 THANK YOU TO OUR DONORS FOR MAKING THIS POSSIBLE!!!

-We just finished our winter Zumba & Wellness Program, and we are translating and analyzing the feedback forms – with an overwhelmingly positive response!
+We just finished our winter Zumba & Wellness Program at Hatch Elementary School in Half Moon Bay with an overwhelmingly positive response!
 We all feel so grateful for our loving and motivational Zumba teacher, Mia Said (in yellow tank top in the front) who truly connects with and inspires our hard-working moms.
 Here is a picture of some of our Zumba & Wellness Program participants:

-We are in the process of wrapping up our winter 2018 Parent Education Program at the East Palo Alto Library – with one more class to go!
+We just wrapped up our winter 2018 Parent Education Program at the East Palo Alto Library on Saturday, April 28!
 It was a powerful experience with an amazing group of about 20 moms – and even some dads!